dekoza/mtgpl/EMA.rst

 :mtgtip:`Avarax<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/2/421ee1c4-a105-41bf-83e9-edf3c49d057c.jpg?1580014447|https://scryfall.com/card/ema/117/avarax?utm_source=api>`
    Haste

-   When Avarax enters the battlefield, you may search your library for a card named Avarax, reveal it, and put it into your hand.
-If you do, shuffle your library.
+   When Avarax enters the battlefield, you may search your library for a card named Avarax, reveal it, put it into your hand, then shuffle.

    |mana_1|\ |mana_r|: Avarax gets +1/+0 until end of turn.